open-edge-platform/edge-microvisor-toolkit-standalone-node/standalone-node/docs/user-guide/get-started-guide.md

   evaluated using similar steps.

 ### 2. Deploying container application for host_type=container
-1. Install pre-requisite tools as explained in "Step 4: Installing tools"
+1. Install pre-requisite tools as explained in [Installing tool](#Step 4: Installing tools)

 2. Install a Sample application like Pallet Defect Detection